pmc-community/figma/doc-contents/_collection-2/Y/y.md

 - IF THE CONTENT OF THIS FILE MUST BE USED IN OTHER FILES AS EXTERNAL CONTENT, THE LINK TO IMAGES MUST BE THE FULL URL USING https:// ....
 - http:// ...
 IS NOT ALLOWED
-- THIS IS APPLICABLE EVEN WHEN IMAGES ARE TAKEN FROM THE CURRENT JEKYLL SITE, RELATIVE PATHS CANNOT BE USED -->
+- THIS IS APPLICABLE EVEN WHEN IMAGES ARE TAKEN FROM THE CURRENT JEKYLL SITE, RELATIVE PATHS CANNOT BE USED
+- SOMETIMES THE MD PROCESSOR GETS ERRORS WHEN PARSING {:width="200px"}
+-->
 ![Some Img](https://figmares.innohub.space/assets/img/home-600.webp){:width="200px"}

 attibutes of the img tag are provided inside {...}